-Resort Fees in Las Vegas are becoming a real burden for travelers and Treasure Island has introduced an intriguing option in response – Optional Resort Fees.
+Few things irk Las Vegas visitors more than resort fees, and Treasure Island has introduced an intriguing option in response – Optional Resort Fees.

-The idea itself is genius, Vegas travelers have been screaming for years that they don’t use the damn fitness center, wireless internet, or make local phone calls from their room… so why is the resort fee mandatory?
+The idea is genius.
+Vegas visitors have been screaming for years that they don’t use the damn fitness center, wireless internet, or make local phone calls from their room… so why is the resort fee mandatory?
 Why can’t guests choose to forego payment in exchange for not using the services?

-We called TI and confirmed that the deal is only available for guests that book the TV Ad Special upfront and it cannot be added to a booking retroactively.
+We called TI and confirmed that the deal is only available for guests who book the TV Ad Special upfront.
+The offer cannot be added to a booking retroactively.

-Sweetening the deal, guests booking the TV Ad Special will also receive a 2 for 1 draft beer ticket to Gilley’s Saloon, 2 for 1 dinner buffet, 20% off Avengers S.T.A.T.I.O.N, and 20% off services at Oleksandra Spa with a $100 minimum purchase.
+Sweetening the deal, guests booking the TV Ad Special will also receive a 2 for 1 draft beer coupon to Gilley’s Saloon, 20% off Avengers S.T.A.T.I.O.N, and 20% off services at Oleksandra Spa with a $100 minimum purchase.